wasabi315/wasabi315.github.io/src/content/works/en/lazy/index.md

 const seq = Fun((x, y) => Case(x, { default: (_) => y }));
 ```

-### Numbers

-As in the examples above, numbers and bigints can be used directly in the code.
-lazy.js extends the `Number` and `BigInt` prototypes internally to enable this.

-## Implementation

-lazy.js does not depend on any external libraries, so it works in any JavaScript environment.
-I tested only in Deno, though.

 ## References

 - **Making a fast curry: push/enter vs. eval/apply for higher-order languages** <br>